 Birth trauma is hard.
-It is real.
-It takes time to heal.
+It is so very real and it takes time to heal.
 Just now, nearly five months on I can finally tell this story when people ask without sobbing.
-I wanted an experience where I felt empowered, where the focus was the joy of meeting my baby, not the rush and emergency situation.
+I wanted an experience where I felt empowered, where the focus was the joy of meeting my baby, not the rush, chaos, uncertainty and emergency situation.
 I guess it takes time, more time.
 So, I’ll keep trying and keep processing in the hope that I can, one day, find some sort of peace.

 Follow up: I have since this time registered a formal complaint with the hospital which resulted in three rounds of investigation taking place.
 This process involved the events that took place that day being recorded and the issues and concerns being followed up and acted upon.
 The end result being that the midwife in question has now been advised how her actions affected me and the events that took place once she finished her shift.
 She is now undergoing re-training in a few areas.
 Making a formal complaint was something that was extremely hard to do but it did help in finally feeling heard.
 If you have the strength to take it on it’s something I would push to do.
 It doesn’t change what happened to me or the way I feel about that day, but it will, hopefully, mean that those events won’t happen to someone else.
 And that’s all I can really hope for.